 A knock-out option is a derivative contract in option, which loses its entire value if the price of the underlying asset reaches up to a certain level and option contract expires worthless.
 In such a case, the buyer does not get payoff and option writer receives fixed payoff if the price of the underlying reaches up to a certain level.
 Knock-out price decides the level of options contract that the buyer or seller (writer) can hold.

-Stock X trading at $200 per share investor decides to buy a call option of strike $210 at with a knock-out price is $220 at $2.
+Stock X trading at $200 per share, an investor decides to buy a call option of strike $210 at with a knockout price is $220 at $2.
 In plain vanilla option call option of a strike, $210 is at $5.
-Buyer is bullish on the stock, but have a doubt regarding price level will cross above $220.
-If by the expiry of that option contract price of stock reach the level of $220 then, the option contract will expire worthless, in case it does not hit $220 then the option continues to be valid until the expiry of the contract.
+The buyer is bullish on the stock, but have a doubt regarding the price level will cross above $220.
+If by the expiry of that option, the contract price of the stock reaches the level of $220, then the option contract will expire worthlessly.
+In case it does not hit $220, then the option continues to be valid until the expiry of the contract.

-- Scenario 3: The stock price of X crosses the level of $220, knockout option ceases to exist while regular option trader will continue to receive profit as per price.
+- Scenario 3: The stock price of X crosses the level of $220, the knockout option ceases to exist while the regular option trader will continue to receive profit as per price.

-- Knock-out Option: If underlying asset price crosses predetermined price the option contract becomes worthless.
+- Knockout Option: If the underlying asset price crosses a predetermined price, the option contract becomes worthless.

-- Knock-in Options: Option contracts becomes valid and comes in existence only after the price of an underlying asset reached a certain price.
+- Knock-in Options: Option contracts becomes valid and comes into existence only after the price of an underlying asset reached a certain price.

-Knock-out options traded in over the counter (OTC) market, mostly used in commodity and currency markets by large businesses to manage their positions.
-Only in case of in the money option contract, there is positive payoff only if option strike is in the money at the expiry and knock-out price is not breached by the underlying asset.
+Knockout options traded in over the counter (OTC) market, mostly used in commodity and currency markets by large businesses to manage their positions.
+Only in case of in the money option contract, there is a positive payoff only if the option strike is in the money at the expiry, and the knockout price is not breached by the underlying asset.